 - Bluetooth: Bluetooth-enabled intercom systems let residents open the door with a device that has been connected to Bluetooth.

-11. Managing multiple entrances
+5. Supports multiple entrances

-Will your apartment intercom system need to control multiple building entrances?
-Perhaps you have a vestibule with two doors in a row.
+For example, perhaps you have a vestibule with two doors in a row.
 If this is the case, sometimes you may want both doors to open (like when a tenant grants property access to a guest).
-At other times, you would like just the first door to open (like when a delivery person is dropping off a package).
+At other times, you want the first door to open (like when a delivery person drops off a package).
 Asking yourself questions about how you want your intercom system to work is important.

-12. Contactless and touchless entry options
+6. Contactless and touchless entry options

 Touchless and contactless building entry options are becoming increasingly important for apartment buildings.